 This year, I’m trying my luck with a new top bar hive that came with its own stand.
 If I were placing any Langstroth hives in my new apiary, I’d be sure to elevate them with a couple of cement blocks.
 This keeps the hive entrance out of the muck during inclement weather, but, more importantly, if a skunk or other curious mammal makes its way inside my fencing, it would need to stand on its haunches to prey on my bees.
 That means the animal’s tummy—and other delicate bits—would be more exposed to my guard bees’ stings.
 Not only do the bees get a better chance to defend themselves, but would-be predators also have less time to clean out my hives.

 Now, because my heavy clay soil does get soggy when it rains, I took extra pains to shore up the land where my hive would sit.
 First, I dug a shallow depression and lined it with a layer of pea gravel.
 Then, I added a layer of sand and topped that with a layer of soil.
 To finish, I laid in and leveled some scraps of heavy fiber cement siding that I had.
 The legs of my top bar hive will stand on these reinforced siding pieces.

-Ultimately, I won’t want to weed in or around my bees’ enclosure.
+Ultimately, I won’t want to weed in or around my bees’ enclosure after I establish an apiary.
 To eliminate the need, I added a layer of cardboard beneath the fencerow, used weed barrier fabric inside the fenced area and topped it with pine needles.
 (If you like, you can also plant early spring-flowering crocus and snowdrop bulbs through slits in your weed barrier before you finish mulching.)